Housing and accommodation

 Apart from residential care, we do not provide housing or accommodation services, but may be able to provide some support and assistance to veterans who are homeless or at risk of homelessness.
 For further information see Homelessness — DVA and Ex-Service Organisation support.Back to top

 A 'one off' non-taxable crisis payment is available to assist eligible people in extreme circumstances establish themselves in a new residence or, (for victims of domestic or family violence) to re-establish their current residence after the perpetrator has left or been removed from the home.

-If you are not a Vietnam veteran and require emergency accommodation, see the Services Australia website for details on the services and support available to you.
+Services Australia also offers emergency accommodation; see the Services Australia website for details on the services and support available to you.
 You can also contact us for advice on the services available in your area.Back to top

 How your residential situation affects your DVA payments

 If you are receiving any payments, pensions or supplements from DVA, your residential situation can affect your payment — that is, whether you own or rent your own home, or if you are living in a granny flat, retirement village or under a sale leaseback agreement.
 Review the following information to find out more about how your situation may affect the payments you receive:

 Selling your home: Selling Your Home

 Renting or receiving rent assistance: Renting and Rent Assistance

 Living in a granny flat, retirement village or living under a sale leaseback agreement: Granny Flats, Retirement Villages and Sale Leaseback Agreements